How it works

 Someone else notices the shift and makes room without pushing for resolution.
 That is the window.

-Only after the pressure drops does the person say what is actually happening.
+Only then does the person say what is actually happening.
 That is the door.